State Vector Simulators

 The number of processes and nodes should be always power-of-2.

-Host-device state vector migration is also supported in the multi-node multi-GPU configuration.
+Host-device state vector migration is also supported in the multi-GPU multi-node configuration.

 Additional environment variable options for multi-node multi-GPU mode